 Welcome and Merry Christmas Eve!
-My name is David Ritchie, and I am one of the pastors here at Redeemer Christian Church.
-Tonight, we welcome our church family, out of town friends and family, and all those who have come to celebrate the birth of our Savior with us. [(5:30 service only) I particularly want to thank the volunteers who helped serve in our children's ministry in the previous service.
-By your humble service, the gospel is going for from this church.]
+My name is David Ritchie, and I serve as the Lead Pastor here at Redeemer Christian Church.
+Tonight, we welcome our church family, out of town friends and family, and all those who have come to celebrate the birth of our Savior with us.